 My favourite tracks from "Kaskade Christmas" include a very sultry version of “Deck the Halls”, a bass-centric rendition of “Santa Baby”, and a very Cyberpunk-esque remix of “Jesu Parvule”.
 Put any of these tracks on to give your Christmas party that dark, classy, Xmas vibe.

 Your fave Christmas album is...
 "A Santa Cause: It's A Punk Rock Christmas" 2 by Various Artists

 You are… An OG YP.
 Original Young Punk.
 Or an emo kid, as we called them in the good ol’ days.

 Being classy is overrated?
 Couldn’t agree more.
-Luckily, Immortal Records released this punk rock Christmas album in 2003.
-Part of the proceeds from sales of this album were donated to The Elizabeth Glaser Pediatric AIDS Foundation.
+Luckily, Immortal Records released this punk rock Christmas album in 2006.

-"A Santa Cause: It’s a Punk Rock Christmas" is a compilation of 20 songs from 20 different punk bands (significant numbers for 2020), featuring the best artists from your emo phase.
+"A Santa Cause: It’s a Punk Rock Christmas" is a compilation of 22 songs from 22 different punk bands, featuring the best artists from your emo phase.
 If you’re like me and never grew out of your emo phase, this is the ultimate record to put on this Christmas.